mahamanai/my-website/content/home/presentations.md

 2018:

 - 1st Carnegie Workshop on Economic Vulnerability, Minnesota
-- Zurich Workshop on Moral and Social Behavior, Zurich
+- Workshop on Moral and Social Behavior, Zurich

 2019: